-

 What Would Jesus “Like?”

 Social websites are an amazing thing.
 What began in the nineties as forums for geeks to congregate has blossomed into a mainstream phenomenon where parents, children, teachers, grandparents, and entire masses of people can reach out to each other and connect more easily than ever before.
-With services like Digg, Twitter, and Facebook, we can Continue reading
+With services like Digg, Twitter, and Facebook, we can share pictures, bookmarks, links, hopes, fears, ideas, and so much more with our new online communities.
+Unfortunately, people actually see these things we post and share – but we forget that those things reflect on us as Christians.
+See, along with this great ability to… Continue reading

 -